uc-cdis/gen3.org/content/resources/user/access-data.md

 ![Query](Gen3_Toolbar_query.png)

-You can switch between Graph Model or Flat Model --each using different databases (Postgres and ElasticSearch).
+You can switch between Graph Model or Flat Model --each using different databases (Postgres and Elastisearch).
 The "Docs" button can be pressed to see documentation of the queryable nodes and properties.

 ![GraphQL Docs](Gen3_GraphiQL_docs2020.png)